Today marks the 10th anniversary of this blog. To celebrate, an essay about Joseph and queerness and embodying our inner grandmothers.

 Instead, at the end, we see her in the birthing chamber, exchanging meaningful glances with the midwife, whispering encouragement to daughters-in-law and granddaughters who were resting against her.
 The other women of the household outside the door, nervous about the birth, knew what a blessing it was for a child to be born on the knees of Grandma Joseph.

 At this point every year, I put my Tanakh down and take a deep breath, pleased with this, Joseph’s happy ending.
 I don’t know if it’s quite true of course.
 Maybe I’m projecting in order to feel as happy with the story as those who say he was circumcising.
 Maybe.
 But then I feel Joseph winking at me across the generations, across the columns of Torah.
 Joseph slowly rises, aging body full of ache, and leaves the birthing room chuckling, and I pull my shawl closer about me.
-The rain is now hitting the window, and I rise too, grateful not to be aching today, and I grab the kettle, a cup of hot tea now filling my head.
+The rain is now hitting the window, and I rise too, grateful not to be aching today, and I grab the kettle, thoughts of of hot tea now filling my head.

 To clarify: my desire to embody the Grandma archetype does not require the appearance of actual grandchildren.